 Depending on your Assessment Periods, and the dates you’re paid, this can sometimes happen.

-Although Fiona’s July wages are due to be paid on 26th July, as this is a Sunday they will actually be paid on 24th July.
-So when the DWP assess her Universal credit award on 24th July they will take two sets of wages into account and her Universal Credit award will drop.
+Owen is normally paid on 25th of each month.
+His Assessment Periods run from 24th – 23rd of each month.
+Although Owens’s July wages are due to be paid on 25th July, as this is a Sunday they will actually be paid on 23rd July.
+So when the DWP assess his Universal Credit award on 23rd July they will take two sets of wages into account (those paid on 25th June and 23rd July) and his Universal Credit award will drop.

-NOTE: A court recently looked at this situation and decided that it is irrational that someone is seen as having two month wages in one Assessment Period where one of those wages was paid early due to a non-banking day and so the DWP have changed the rules.
+NOTE: A court recently decided that it makes no sense that someone is seen as having 2 months’ wages in one Assessment Period just because one of those wages was paid early, and so the DWP have changed the rules.
 You can ask the DWP to ‘move’ the payment so 2 wages aren’t included in the same MAP.
 If you feel you have been affected in the same way contact a Benefits Adviser.

-NOTE: if your Universal Credit award drops to nil you will need to ensure your claim claims open or make a reclaim to ensure your next payment in made.
+NOTE: If your Universal Credit award drops to nil you will need to ensure your claim remains open or make a reclaim to ensure your next payment in made.

 NOTE: Employers can sometimes pay early or late for other reasons.
 They can report to HMRC the date they should have paid, so if this has affected you and you are worse off, get advice from a Benefits Adviser.